TauqeerAhmad5201/chmod/README.md

 ## Q: is chmod +x and chmod u+x same

-Yes, chmod +x and chmod u+x are essentially the same and accomplish the same result.
+Yes,  and chmod u+x are essentially the same and accomplish the same result.
 Both commands add the execute permission for the owner of the file.

 In the symbolic mode, u+x specifically adds the execute permission for the user (owner) of the file.
 On the other hand, +x adds the execute permission for all users (owner, group, and others).